DEFINITIONS FOR PERSONNEL

-Principal Investigator (PI, also referred to as Program Director or Project Director) - The one individual designated by the applicant organization to direct the project or program to be supported by the grant.
-The PI is responsible and accountable to the applicant organization officials for the proper conduct of the project or program.
+- Principal Investigator (PI, also referred to as Program Director or Project Director) - The one individual designated by the applicant organization to direct the project or program to be supported by the grant.
+The PI is responsible for the overall conduct of a sponsored project, including all technical, programmatic, financial, compliance, and administrative aspects, and for the management and integrity of the design, conduct, and reporting of the sponsored project.
+The PI is responsible for controlling the technical direction and academic quality of the project, and is responsible for ensuring that a sponsored project is carried out in compliance with the terms, conditions, and policies of the sponsor and UTHealth.

-Co-Investigator (Collaborator) - An individual involved with the principal investigator in the scientific development or execution of the project.
+- Co-Investigator (Collaborator) - An individual involved with the principal investigator in the scientific development or execution of the project with responsibilities similar to that of a PI.
+While the PI has ultimate responsibility for the conduct of a research project, the Co-I is also obligated to ensure the project is conducted in compliance with applicable laws, regulations, and institutional policies governing the conduct of sponsored research.
 These individuals typically devote a specific percent of effort to the project and are identified as key personnel.
 The individual(s) may be employed by, or affiliated with, the grantee organization or an organization participating in the project under a consortium or contractual agreement.